Transfer Azure Virtual Machine to Akamai Using Disk Images

 Export the Azure VM Disk

-When exporting a disk, Azure provides a temporary link to download the disk directly as a virtual hard disk (VHD) file.
-Specify an expiration time for the link.
-Since you will use the link immediately, the expiration window can be small.
-Click Generate URL.
+3. Azure generates a temporary URL to download the disk as a Virtual Hard Disk (VHD) file.
+Specify an expiration time for the link then click Generate URL:

-To generate the disk export URL from the command line, run the following command:
+4. To generate the disk export URL from the Azure CLI, run the following command:

 az disk grant-access \